chrissarmstrong/seeking-manifold/content/Home & Garden/Saying Goodbye to the Beast.md

 ![[schematic.png]]

-PCB design for the amp:
+PCB design for the main amps:

 ![[amp-pcb.png]]